 - How quickly can you identify and fix supply challenges?

-- What percentage of your inventory management driven by actual demand or demand forecasting?
+- What percentage of your inventory management is driven by actual demand or demand forecasting?

 If you’re looking for answers, write to us at firstname.lastname@example.org. #UpgradetoBizom